 Based on this ECL methodology, we have conducted regular assessments and have assigned an ECL/collective loan loss provision attributable to the mortgage portfolio holdings.
-As at December 31, 2020, we have assigned an overall rate of 1.76% (0.23% as at December 31, 2019) on the outstanding balances in the mortgage portfolio (less any balances that include a specific provision).
+As at June 30, 2021, we have assigned an overall rate of 1.76% on the outstanding balances in the mortgage portfolio (less any balances that include a specific provision).
 In the ECL for mortgages, we recognize that such related losses have yet to be identified.
 Within the portfolio of mortgages that require an ECL/collective loan loss provision to be made, each mortgage is either classified as a Stage 1 or Stage 2 loan.
 If the mortgage was classified as a Stage 3 loan then it would qualify for a specific allowance to be placed on it as was discussed earlier.
 The difference between a Stage 1 and a Stage 2 loan is that a Stage 2 loan is one in which there has been a significant increase in credit risk since inception of the loan.
 In other words, has the probability of default on the loan significantly increased since the loan was first made.
 An increase in the probability of default does not mean that a default has occurred or that we have identified a situation that makes a default certain in the future.
 Once a loan is classified as a Stage 2 loan, the lifetime expected credit losses are calculated on the whole life of the loan instead of the 1 year expected credit losses that are calculated for Stage 1 loans.
 This means that a higher value is used for the PD value in the example that was used above than before.
-The effects of these changes caused our collective allowance rate to increase to 1.76% as at December 31, 2020 as we had stated earlier.
-As at December 31, 2020, six mortgages have been identified as Stage 2 loans within the framework that was used.
+As at June 30, 2021, three mortgages have been identified as Stage 2 loans and five mortgages have been identified as Stage 3 loans within the framework that was used.
+The annual specific allowance rate on the mortgage portfolio set aside since inception is 3.7% in 2020, 0.1% in 2019, 0.2% in 2018, 0.13% in 2017, 0.58% in 2016, -0.01% in 2015, 0.39% in 2014 and 0% in 2013.
+The overall specific allowance rate (including Stage 2 and Stage 3 loans) that has been applied on the outstanding balances in the mortgage portfolio is 1.0% as a